wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 I decided to check a few popular modules on drupal.org.
 I'll show the results for [Token](https://www.drupal.org/project/token), being the most installed Drupal 8 module, and [Webform](https://www.drupal.org/project/webform), another one of the most popular modules, which also happens to have an above average level of complexity.

-To set up, I used the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project):

-<pre><code class="language-bash">
-composer create-project drupal-composer/drupal-project:8.x-dev run_tests --stability dev --no-interaction cd run_tests
-composer require drupal/token
-composer require "drupal/webform:5.0-rc1" # No stable release yet.
-# The latest PHPUnit fails if the -c option points to a file inside a folder, for some
-# reason.
-This is a work-around:
-cp web/core/phpunit.xml.dist .
-sed -i '' 's/tests\//web\/core\/tests\//' phpunit.xml.dist
-</code></pre>
+### Token

-The above code will use Drupal 8.4.3.
-Unfortunately, Drupal introduced a bug which makes Kernel tests incompatible with SQLite, which is what I use when running tests.
+I decided to run the tests against Drupal 8.4.3, so as not to test against an &ldquo;unstable&rdquo; core.
+Unfortunately, Drupal introduced a bug which makes kernel tests incompatible with SQLite, which is what I use when running them.
 To correct the issue, I had to apply the following patch:

     diff --git a/core/lib/Drupal/Core/Database/Database.php b/core/lib/Drupal/Core/Database/Database.php
     index dd19018828..f3abe2b24e 100644